SunnySunnia/HS610/614Notes.md

 - Identifying patients for whom the calculator will / will not work
 - Improving the ability to determine solubility based on how clinicians override values
 - Timing user entry between fields and comparing with error rates to flag when an “inexperienced” user is identified
-- Feel free to make something else up – be creative
--